 10. Sequoia National Park – California

-You’ll never feel as small as you do when standing next to sequoia trees that are as tall as a football field is long.
-The biggest of the bunch is the General Sherman Tree – it stands 275 feet tall, is said to be around 2,500 years old and is the largest living tree in the world.
+Nothing will make you feel smaller than standing next to sequoia trees that are as tall as the length of a football field.
+The biggest of the bunch is the General Sherman Tree, which stands 275 feet tall and is said to be around 2,500 years old, making this California tree the largest living tree in the world.

 11. Thor’s Well – Oregon

-If you head to Oregon’s Cape Perpetua an hour before to an hour after high tide, you’ll be able to see one hell of a show at Thor’s Well.
+If you head to Oregon’s Cape Perpetua an hour before or after high tide, you’ll be able to see one hell of a show at Thor’s Well.
 This saltwater fountain gives a powerful ocean spray, caused by built-up waves underneath.
 The sight, while definitely one of the coolest places in the US, is also quite dangerous—so try to enjoy it from a safe distance.

 12. Mendenhall Glacier Caves – Alaska

-If you travel to Alaska to see the northern lights, be sure to make a stop in Juneau, Alaska, a trip to these caverns are a must-do.
-The ice caves in this 12-mile glacier at the heart of the Mendenhall Valley give you the feeling that you’re walking through a tunnel of brilliant blue clouds.
+If you travel to Alaska to see the northern lights, be sure to make a stop in Juneau, Alaska, to these chilling ice caverns.
+The ice caves in this 12-mile glacier at the heart of the Mendenhall Valley will make you feel as if you’re walking through a tunnel of brilliant blue clouds.
 For many, this is one of the most beautiful places to see in America, so definitely add it to your travel bucket list.

 13. Savannah – Georgia

-Decorated with fragrant magnolia blossoms and 18th-century cobblestones, Savannah, Georgia is one of our top recommended cool cities for a road trip.
+Decorated with fragrant magnolia blossoms, Spanish moss and 18th-century cobblestones, Savannah, Georgia is one of our top recommended cool cities for a road trip.
 It’s also a beautiful place to visit in the US for celebrated cuisine, art, architecture, history and even a fair share of ghost stories.
-Savannah feels right out of a storybook, so ride a carriage or trolley and make your way to Tybee Island to enjoy the sandy beaches and loggerhead sea turtle sighting.
+Savannah feels right out of a storybook, so ride a carriage or trolley and make your way to Tybee Island to enjoy the sandy beaches and maybe even a sea turtle sighting.

 14. Oneonta Gorge – Oregon

 This may look like it should be in a fairy tale, but it’s actually in Oregon’s Columbia River Gorge.
-This place is great to walk through on a warm summer day just to see the fern and moss that coat the walls.
+This natural beauty is great to walk through on a warm summer day just to admire the fern and moss that coat the walls.